wtsi-npg/partisan/README.md

 ### Collections

-To make an object representing a collection, pass a string or `os.PathLike` to the Collection constructor. iRODS paths are virtual, existing only in the iRODS catalog database.
+To make an object representing a collection, pass a string or `os.PathLike` to the `Collection` constructor. iRODS paths are virtual, existing only in the iRODS IES database.
 A `Collection` is a Python `os.PathLike` object.

      coll = Collection(ont_gridion)
      assert coll.exists(), "The collection exists"